JDASoftwareGroup/jdatech.github.io/_posts/2020-01-26-Pycon-de-writeup.markdown

 latest developments in the Python world.
 Furthermore, since Blue Yonder profits a lot from the open source community, the company was a Gold sponsor at this year's conference and thus present with a booth at the venue.
 In total, eleven Blue Yonder associates from the German offices in Karlsruhe and Hamburg traveled to the conference, talked to colleagues and potential candidates at the booth, and learned new things attending the talks.
-Furthermore, three Blue Yonder associates gave a talk themselves:
+Additionally, three Blue Yonder associates gave a talk themselves:

  * Florian Jetter: **"Kartothek – Table management for cloud object stores powered by Apache Arrow and Dask"**